EricWash17/Predicting-Pass-Plays/README.md

 - Down * distance
 - Score * time

-Calculated Variables (All info lagged, meaning it is based on plays prior to the given prediction) In-game
+Calculated Variables (All calculated data was lagged, meaning the variables are based on plays prior to the given prediction) In-game
 - Moving average of last 5 pass and run plays, repectively.
 - Consecutive passes and runs